Why I funded PIBBSS

 Ryan - I appreciate the donation, and in particular you sharing your reasoning here.

 I agree with a lot of what you write.
-Especially the point about "connectors (point 2) and the point about bringing in relatively speaking more senior academics from non-CS/non-ML field seems (point 3) are IMO things that are both valuable and PIBBSS has a good track record for delivering on.
+Especially "connectors" (point 2) and bringing in relatively more senior academics from non-CS/non-ML fields (point 3) are IMO things that are valuable and PIBBSS has a good track record for delivering on.

-Re both your point 1 and reservation 1 -- trying to abstract a bit from the fact that terms like 'blue sky' and research are somewhat fuzzy, and I expect at least some parts of a disagreement here might turn out to resolve when considering concrete examples -- I do think there has been some change of research thinking & prioritization, which has been unfolding in my head since summer 2023, and more seriously since the start of 2024.
-Lucas is the best person to talk to this in more detail, but I'll still share a few thoughts that were on my mind back when I was leading PIBBSS.
+Regarding both your point 1 and reservation 1 (while trying to abstract a bit from the fact that terms like 'blue sky' research are somewhat fuzzy, and that I expect at least some parts of a disagreement here might turn out to disappear when considering concrete examples), I do think there has been some change in PIBBSS' research thinking & prioritization which has been unfolding in my head since summer 2023, and finding its way more concretely into PIBBSS' strategy since the start of 2024.
+Lucas is the best person to talk to this in more detail, but I'll still share a few thoughts that were on my mind back when I was still leading PIBBSS.

-I continue to believe that there is a lot of value to be head in investigating the underlying principles of intelligent behaviour (what one might refer to as blue sky or basic research), and to do so with a good dose of epistemic pluralism -- studying such intelligent behaviour from/across a range of different systems, substrates and perspectives.
+I continue to believe that there is a lot of value to be had in investigating the underlying principles of intelligent behaviour (what one might refer to as blue sky or basic research), and to do so with a good dose of epistemic pluralism (studying such intelligent behaviour from/across a range of different systems, substrates and perspectives).
+I think this is a or the core aspect of the PIBBSS spirit.
 However, after the first 2 years of PIBBSS, I also wasn't entirely happy with our concrete research outputs.
-I thought a lot - first by myself, and later with Lucas - about what's up here, and how to do better -- all the while staying true to the roots/generators/principles of PIBBSS, as I see them.
+I thought a lot about what's up here (first mainly by myself, and later together with Lucas) and about how to do better - all the while staying true to the roots/generators/principles of PIBBSS, as I see them.

 This is not an argument against theory, in my eyes, but an argument that theorizing about intelligent behaviour (or any given phenomena) will benefit a lot from having productive feedback loops with the empirical.
 As such, what we've come to want to foster at PIBBSS is (a) ambitious, 'theory-first' AI safety research, (b) with an interdisciplinary angle, (c) that is able to find meaningful and iterative empirical feedback loops.
-It's not so much that a theoretical project that doesn't yet have a meaningful way of making contact with reality should be disregarded -- but that an important source of theoretical progress is to find ways to articulating/operationalising that theory so that it starts making actual (testable) predictions about a real system.
+It's not so much that a theoretical project that doesn't yet have a meaningful way of making contact with reality should be disregarded -- and more than a key source of progress for said project will be to find ways of articulating/operationalising that theory, so that it starts making actual (testable) predictions about a real system and can come to inform design choices.

 These updates in our thinking led to a few different downstream decisions.
-One of them was trying to have our fellowship cohort have include some empirical ML profiles/projects (I endorse roughly a 10-15% fraction).
-Reasons for this is, both, that we think this work is likely to be useful, and also because it changes (and IMO improved) the cohort dynamics (compared to, say, 0-5% ML).
-That said, I agree that once going above 20%, I would fear something essential about the PIBBSS spirit starts getting lost, and I'm not excited about that from an ecosystem perspective (given that e.g. MATS is doing what it's doing).
+One of them was trying to have our fellowship cohort have include some empirical ML profiles/projects (I endorse roughly a 10-15% fraction, similar to what Joseph suggests).
+Reasons for this are, both, that we think this work is likely to be useful, and also because it changes (and IMO improves) the cohort dynamics (compared to, say, 0-5% ML).
+That said, I agree that once going above 20%, I would start to worry that something essential about the PIBBSS spirit might get lost, and I'm not excited about that from an ecosystem perspective (given that e.g. MATS is doing what it's doing).

 comment by clem_acs · 2024-09-17T12:25:27.649Z · LW(p) · GW(p)